Overview Of Labuan Foundation & Trust

 LACK OF PLANNING – CONSEQUENCES

-• High legal costs and long probate
+• High legal costs and long probate process

 • Family dispute and breakdown

-• Family business breakdown
+• Family business disruption

 • Negative publicity